 Whether you’re studying fractions in the classroom or calculating the tip at a restaurant, math is a key part of our daily lives.
 But that doesn’t mean people are comfortable using math every day!
 In fact, many people experience stress when faced with math-related situations—this is known as “math anxiety”.
 Recent studies found 93% of U.S. adults have experienced at least some math anxiety and half of high schoolers have very high math anxiety.

 We felt like it was time to make learning math more fun… for everyone.
-That’s why we’re so excited to announce Duolingo Math!
+That’s why we’re so excited to bring Math to Duolingo!
 Here’s everything you need to know about the new course offering:

 Duolingo + math = a winning combination